percona/pbm-docs/docs/usage/restore.md

     1. Percona Backup for MongoDB is designed to be a full-database restore tool.
 As of version <=1.x, it performs a full all-databases, all collections restore and does not offer an option to restore only a subset of collections in the backup, as MongoDB’s `mongodump` tool does.
 But to avoid surprising `mongodump` users, as of versions 1.x, Percona Backup for MongoDB replicates `mongodump’s` behavior to only drop collections in the backup.
 It does not drop collections that are created new after the time of the backup and before the restore.
 Run a `db.dropDatabase()` manually in all non-system databases (these are all databases except “local”, “config” and “admin”) before running `pbm restore` if you want to guarantee that the post-restore database only includes collections that are in the backup.

-    2. Whilst the restore is running, prevent clients from accessing the database.
-The data will naturally be incomplete whilst the restore is in progress, and writes the clients make cause the final restored data to differ from the backed-up data.
+    2. While the restore is running, prevent clients from accessing the database.
+The data will naturally be incomplete while the restore is in progress, and writes the clients make cause the final restored data to differ from the backed-up data.

     3. If you enabled [Point-in-time recovery](../features/point-in-time-recovery.md), disable it before running `pbm restore`.
 This is because Point-in-Time Recovery oplog slicing and restore are incompatible operations and cannot be run together.